xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Execute Scenarios/dynamic-test-suite.md

 > Requirements:
 > Katalon Recorder version 5.6.0 onwards.

-Dynamic Test Suite is a test suite with multiple test cases added at run time via a search query.
-This allows users to dynamically execute test cases with certain tags.
+Dynamic Test Suite has multiple test cases added at run time via a search query.
+It allows users to execute test cases with certain tags dynamically.

-In this article, we show you how to catergorize test cases with tags and execute them in a dynamic test suite.
+In this article, we show you how to categorize test cases with tags and execute them in a dynamic test suite.

-## Catergorize Test Cases with Tags
+## Categorize Test Cases with Tags

-Katalon Recorder offers three possible ways to catergorize your test cases with tags.
+Katalon Recorder offers three possible ways to categorize your test cases with tags.
 You can do it from:

 1. The **Tags Management** function:
    This function allows you to manage all tags in one place.
 You can add/remove or edit tags in one or many selected test cases.